 As cellular service is excluded from TAA coverage, GSA has used the group offer analysis provided by FAR 25.503 (c)(1) to determine that the value of the domestic end product exceeds 50 percent of the total proposed price of the group; therefore, the bundled cellular service and service enabling device group offer is evaluated as domestic.

 Yes.
 However, the basis of purchase dictates the application of the credit.
 Credits associated with service enabling devices (SEDs), a service component of FSSI Wireless, obtained via FSSI Wireless may yield credits toward FSSI Wireless purchases.
 All other device credits must be applied toward open market purchases that may be executed by the agency.
 The receiving agency will oversee the receipt and allocation of this credit.

 Yes.
-These FSSI Wireless Blanket Purchase Agreements (BPAs) are anchored to GSA's IT Schedule 70 contract, making them eligible for Cooperative Purchasing.
-Under Cooperative Purchasing, state, local, and tribal governments also have access to specific Blanket Purchase Agreements (BPAs).
-BPAs deliver cost savings and buying efficiencies.
-Find more information on the Cooperative Purchasing Program.
+The FSSI Wireless program is anchored to GSA's IT Schedule 70 contract, making them eligible for Cooperative Purchasing.
+Under Cooperative Purchasing, state, local, and tribal governments can find more information on the Cooperative Purchasing Program.

 Download the Modification checklist [DOCX - 20 KB].